fhtk/gbadev.io/CONTRIBUTING.md

 ## Building and using

 There is a script to build the website, `util/makesite.ts`.
-All of the stuff in `src/` are the sources for the website. `npm build` will build the site using this script, outputting it as a static website into `build/` by default. `npm clean` cleans the build directory. `npm rebuild` cleans and then builds.
+All of the stuff in `src/` are the sources for the website. `npm run build` will build the site using this script, outputting it as a static website into `build/` by default. `npm run clean` cleans the build directory. `npm run rebuild` cleans and then builds.
 This build process will output HTML files without extensions, so be sure to inform the web server about that with MIME types.

 ## Website structure